-- Accurately document and organise all observations, planning and reflections. - Use the Swinburne Online lesson planning template provided for all lesson planning and negotiate a time for your supervising teacher to review and provide feedback. - Establish clear learning goals throughout the professional experience. - Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses - Initiate and engage in professional discussions with the Supervising teacher about the interconnected relationship between curriculum, planning and assessment. - Collaborate with supervising teacher on planning and assessment. - Discuss classroom management and teaching strategies with their supervising teacher, and trial and embed these throughout your placement.

-- Reflect on their practice and ask the supervising teacher for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively. - Provide feedback to students - Where possible, seek out opportunities for professional development - Use a variety of strategies to cater for individual student needs - Obtain a copy of the Interim Report and Final Report for your records.
+- Establish clear learning goals throughout the professional experience. - Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses - Initiate and engage in professional discussions with the Mentor about the interconnected relationship between curriculum, planning and assessment. - Collaborate with mentor teacher on planning and assessment. - Discuss classroom management and teaching strategies with their mentor, and trial and embed these throughout your placement. - Reflect on their practice and ask the mentor for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively.